Fatima-RN/Project/README.md

 # Facial Recognition System
 ## 1. Project Overveiw
 This project contains the implementation of Facial Recognition System that identifies people using interpretable machine learning techniques.
-The System uses techniques like LBP, SIFT, Logistic Regression, Decision Tree, SVM, and k-NN to train the model.
+The System uses techniques like LBP, SIFT, Logistic Regression, and Decision Tree to train the model.

 ## 2. Objective
 Our core objective is to develop a transparent, and interpretable facial recognition system that performs person identification with high accuracy and also giving insights into why a particular decision is made, making the model more interpretable.